k3jph/k3jph.github.io/scholarship.md

 **[Crystal Cube: Forecasting Disruptive Events](https://doi.org/10.1080/08839514.2021.2001179)** (2021, with Anna L. Buczak and colleagues), _Applied Artificial Intelligence_.
 Crystal Cube treated disruption forecasting as a practical systems problem: combine disparate signals, make the model useful, and confront the difference between a prediction and an operational decision.

 **[Agent-Based Modeling for Evaluation of a Wearable-Sensor-Based Disease Surveillance Network](https://spie.org/defense-commercial-sensing/presentation/Agent-based-modeling-for-evaluation-of-a-wearable-sensor-based/12548-14)** (2023, with Ivan Stanish and colleagues), SPIE Defense + Commercial Sensing.
-This work used agent-based modeling to ask whether a disease-surveillance network could detect what it claimed to detect before the system was treated as an answer in search of a problem.
+This work used agent-based modeling to ask whether a disease-surveillance network could detect what it claimed to detect under realistic operating assumptions.

 **[Forecasting Artificial Earth Satellite Populations](/2018/07/30/forecasting-artificial-earth-satellite-populations/)** (2018), Joint Statistical Meetings.
 Satellite populations are a small example of a larger habit: find the mechanism behind a number that looks simple, then model the mechanism rather than merely extrapolating the number.